androide-osorio/funnel-sandbox/README.md

 ### Results

-You can upload a valid JSON funnel file to the inspector by dragging and dropping or navigating through your file system.
+You can upload a valid JSON funnel file to the inspector by dragging-and-dropping or navigating through your file system.
 The inspector will:

 - Parse the JSON file
 - Extract funnel and page data from it.